Safyrus/NES-Boilerplate-Game/README.md

 - An IRQ handler (that does nothing, but we need one).
 - Support for the FamiStudio Sound Engine (<https://famistudio.org>)
 - Some defined constant (PPU, APU, etc.).
+- Compile the game with the MMC5 mapper. (<https://www.nesdev.org/wiki/MMC5>)

-Note: *This project has no mapper. i.e. it is a NROM game with 32K of PRG and 8K of CHR by default.*
+Note: *This project has by default 32K of PRG and 8K of CHR.*

 -----------------